seikyoe/code-an-engineer/README.md

 ## Description

 This project aims to provide a visually engaging learning experience for JEE (Joint Entrance Examination) aspirants.
-It leverages Manim, a powerful animation engine, to create intuitive and informative visualizations of key concepts.
 The content is primarily delivered through HTML-based interactive pages.

 **Homepage:** [https://code-an-engineer.vercel.app](https://code-an-engineer.vercel.app)

-## Installation
+### Installation

 To run this project locally, you'll need a web browser.
 No server-side components or complex installations are required.
 Simply download the repository and open the HTML files in your browser.